adap/flower/examples/advanced_tensorflow/README.md

 ## Run Federated Learning with TensorFlow/Keras and Flower

-The included `run.sh` will start the Flower server (using `server.py`), sleep for 2 seconds to ensure the the server is up, and then start 10 Flower clients (using `client.py`).
+The included `run.sh` will call a script to generate SSL/TLS certificates (which will be used by server and clients), start the Flower server (using `server.py`), sleep for 2 seconds to ensure the the server is up, and then start 10 Flower clients (using `client.py`).
 You can simply start everything in a terminal as follows:

 ```shell
 poetry run ./run.sh